zapisator/push_swap/README.md

 ```
 This way, checker will automatically read the commands from push_swap
 Note: for the checker to work correctly, the numeric sequences must match!
-###### Failed tests:
->Sorting 100 numbers: average number of actions taken: 933 optimal number of actions: 700 score: 3 out of 5

->Sorting 500 numbers: average number of actions taken: 6578 optimal number of actions: 5,500 rating: 4 out of 5

-#### Response from MOULINETTE
->No MOULINETTE check for this project

-Final score: 103%

 2019, Moscow, Russia